Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

 Jewish Quarter

 The Jewish Quarter nearby is within the Old Town district.
 The original neighborhood was mostly demolished and remodeled at the turn of the 19th to 20th century, but you can visit a handful of historic synagogues still standing.
-The Jewish Museum in Prague sells a combo ticket to 5 of them, along with the Old Jewish Cemetery.
+The Jewish Museum in Prague sells a combo ticket for admission to the synagogues and the Old Jewish Cemetery.

 Charles Bridge